M1k3G0/Win10_LTSC_as_Win7/README.md

 MS Autoruns - free portable Autorun Optimazer - ( docs.microsoft.com/en-us/sysinternals/downloads/autoruns )

-This script can be used by organizations for workplaces setups.
+This script can be used for workplaces setups.
 Disables unnecessary functions.
-You must use an SSD and your custom Antivirus (or Antivirus + Firewall).
+You must use an SSD and your custom Antivirus.
 The paging file is deleted.
-Auto-updates are disabled becouse I install them manually, but you can control this with specified utilities.
+Auto-updates are disabled (becouse I install them manually, but you can control this with specified utilities).

 Apply only after permanent Windows activation!